WebAssembly/design/Rationale.md

 Expression trees offer significant size reduction by avoiding the need for `set_local`/`get_local` pairs in the common case of an expression with only one, immediate use.
-The following primitives provide AST nodes that express control flow and thus allow more opportunities to build bigger expression trees and further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the
+The `comma` and `conditional` primitives provide AST nodes that express control flow and thus allow more opportunities to build bigger expression trees and further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the
 [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1)).
 Additionally, these primitives are useful building blocks for WebAssembly-generators (including the JavaScript polyfill prototype).